Diet and the Gut

 A number of long-term, population-wide studies from Denmark have examined this possibility.
 One found that taking broad-spectrum antibiotics during the first two years of life was associated with an increased risk of type 1 diabetes in the next 13 years of life, but only in children delivered by C-section (not in children delivered vaginally) (Clausen et al. 2016).
 Another found no association overall, except filling 5 or more broad-spectrum antibiotic prescriptions in the first two years of life did result in a higher risk of type 1 diabetes (Mikkelsen et al. 2017).
 Maternal use of antibiotics during pregnancy was not associated with childhood type 1 diabetes (Haupt-Jorgensen et al. 2018).
 An older study also found no link between antibiotic use and type 1 diabetes development (Hviid and Svanström 2009), and a newer, large international study found no link between early life antibiotics and type 1 (or celiac disease) related autoimmunity (Kemppainen et al. 2017).
 Antibiotics during early childhood were also not associated with an increased risk of type 1 diabetes in Denmark (Antvorskov et al. 2020).

-Also from Scandinavia, a large, population-based study from Norway found that antibiotic use during prenatal and early life was not associated with the development of childhood type 1 diabetes (Tapia et al. 2018).
+Also from Scandinavia, a large, population-based study from Norway found that antibiotic use during prenatal and early life was not associated with the development of childhood type 1 diabetes (Tapia et al. 2018); same conclusion out of Finland (Hakola et al. 2024).
 A study from Sweden, however, found that dispensed prescriptions of antibiotics, mainly for acute otitis media and respiratory tract infections, in the 1st year of life was associated with an increased risk of type 1 diabetes before age 10, most prominently in children delivered by cesarean section (Wernroth et al. 2020).
 In South Korea, antibiotics in the first two years of life were not associated with the development of type 1 diabetes during childhood (Lee et al. 2022).

 Higher exposure to neonicotinoid pesticides and antibiotics (individually and combined) were found in Chinese children with new-onset type 1 diabetes as compared to healthy controls, and these exposures were also associated with changes in gut microbiota (Xu et al. 2022).